dps/aoc/README.md

 [terminal A][terminal B][terminal C]
 ```

-terminal A is in `~/Downloads` and running `watchexec -- cp input.txt [path to current day problem]`
+* Terminal A is in `~/Downloads` and running `watchexec -- cp input.txt [path to current day problem]`
+   * This means as soon as I right click to download input.txt in Chrome it gets copied to the right place without me messing with the finder window.
+Most other folks going for speed seem to just select the content and copy to the clipboard then paste in the editor so maybe that's faster.
-terminal B is in the current day working directory running a python REPL.
+* Terminal B is in the current day working directory running a python REPL.
+   * I use this for trying little code fragments
-terminal C is in the current day working directory running `watchexec -- python3.10 main.py`
+* Terminal C is in the current day working directory running `watchexec -- python3.10 main.py`
+   * This is the one that matters - re-runs my code every time I save the source code
 ### Get `watchexec`
 `brew install watchexec`